kalekdev/uni/semester-1/lineare-algebra/notes.typ

 This can also be used to project a vector into a subspace through a smaller dimensional identity matrix looking ahh:

 TODO: Lecture 14 & 15 Gilbert Strang, unsure what script means here

-== Hilbert Space
-_Metric Space (aka Pre-Hilbert space)_ - A space with an inner product that satisfies the previously defined criteria

-TODO: Define cauchy completeness, may still come up in analysis though

-_Hilbert Space_ - A complete metric space, limits are defined, which may be infinite dimensional

 == Gram-Schmidt
 LTD: Inner product or dot products?